Category: Task Managers

 Trello

-Airtable fails first because database fields and table structure must be configured before use.
+Airtable fails first because it breaks when database fields and table structure must be set up first.

 Verdict